Analysis - After selloff, some dip toes back in emerging markets

 VALUE IN BONDS

-"The selloff in Mexico is not justified," said Nicolas Jaquier, emerging market debt economist at Standard Life Investments in London, which manages assets of $272.6 billion.
+"The selloff in Mexico is not justified," said Nicholas Jacquiere, emerging market debt economist at Standard Life Investments in London, which manages assets of $272.6 billion.

 "Growth in Mexico has come down a little bit and it's going through a soft patch, but that is good for bond investors because that means the central bank could cut rates again this year if growth continues to soften."

-Standish Asset Management, a $170 billion fixed-income investment firm in Boston, has bought local Mexican and Brazilian bonds as yields have fallen since the May selloff.
+Standish Asset Management, a $170 billion fixed-income investment firm in Boston, has bought local Mexican and Brazilian bonds as yields have fallen.
 The average yield on emerging market local bonds is about 6.2 percent, Standish said, or about 100 basis points higher before the selloff in May.

 "Many investors are comfortable with the currency volatility attached to these local bonds, and the expectation is that in the medium term, emerging market currencies will appreciate," said Alexander Kozhemiakin, managing director and emerging markets debt team leader at Standish.

-Note: (This story is corrected to say that Brazilian emerging market bond yields have risen rather bonds have fallen.)